krayin/krayin-docs/docs/1.x/packages/README.md

 ## Package Development

-If you are looking to extend the functionalities of Bagisto eCommerce platform, creating a package is the way to go.
+If you are looking to extend the functionalities of Krayin eCommerce platform, creating a package is the way to go.
 A package is a self-contained module that adds specific features to the platform.
 It allows developers to add custom functionality to the platform without modifying the core codebase.

-This guide will walk you through the process of developing a package for Bagisto.
+This guide will walk you through the process of developing a package for Krayin.

-In Bagisto, we have created numerous packages located at **`packages/Webkul/`**.
+In Krayin, we have created numerous packages located at **`packages/Webkul/`**.
 Below is a basic tree structure of a package:

 ~~~directory-structure
 └── Webkul